proteins247/evolutionary_dynamics/README.md

 The main program, `folding_evolution`, is located at `src/app_folding_evolution/folding_evolution.cpp`.
 It is code for an MPI program.
 Supporting libraries are in `src`, although some are not used, and some code within `src` are from other projects.
+Some other evolutionary simulation code written by others for other research projects are in `src`.

 To compile, an installation of HDF5 and MPI are needed.
-Furthermore, the software suite latPack, https://github.com/proteins247/latPack, must be installed.
+Furthermore, the software suite latPack, https://github.com/proteins247/latPack, must be installed. `install_folding_evolution.sh` is how I compile and install my `folding_evolution` executable as a module on the Harvard cluster; it should either be modified before use elsewhere.

 # Repository branches
-The default branch, `master`, has not been updated in some time.
 Several variants of the code are located in different branches:

-- `new_fitness_eval`: Evolution of lattice protein sequences under a fitness function that evaluates cotranslational folding simulations.
+- `new_fitness_eval`: Same as master branch.
+Evolution of lattice protein sequences under a fitness function that evaluates cotranslational folding simulations.
-- `no_translation`: Same as above, but protein folding simulations are based on *in vitro* folding performance.
+- `no_translation`: Protein folding simulations for fitness evaluation are based on *in vitro* folding performance.
 - `stability_only`: Fitness evaluation in which protein starts in folded state.
 - `translation_rate`: Simulation mode where mutations are synonymous